willmcgugan/codereviews/README.md

 ## What projects can request a review?

 Any Python project that is free and open source may request a review, but it must not be commercially backed i.e. full-time paid developers.
-Commerical sponsorship via GitHub sponsors or other is fine.
+Commercial sponsorship via GitHub sponsors or other is fine.

 There's no size limit for a code review, but for free code reviews I can't realistically review very large projects.
 If you project is large, you might want to ask me to focus on a given area.
 What is *large* in this context, is not yet well defined.